siiftun1857/istrolid-magnux-documents/modifiers.md

 > tags: gameplayImpact, recomputeUnitsRequired
 > info: Weapons will fire with their range become more accurate.

-Weapon will compute their true bullets travel range, and fire when enemies enter this range, rather than the range stat.
-This also makes the attack range of Orb Launcher become insanely long.
+Weapons will compute their true bullets travel range, and fire when enemies enter this range, rather than the range stat.
+This also makes the attack range of Orb Launcher become insanely long if `orb_overshoot` is enabled.

+## infinity_weapon_range
+> tags: gameplayImpact, recomputeUnitsRequired
+> info: Weapons have infinity range.

+Weapons have infinity range, their bullets can travel forever and instant weapons can damage enemies at any range.

 ## mods_one_free_share
 > tags: gameplayImpact, recomputeUnitsRequired